apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/blocks/hybridize.md

     start = time.time()
     for i in range(1000):
         _ = net(x)
-    nd.waitall()  # To facilitate timing, we wait for all computations to be completed. return time.time() - start
+    mx.waitall()  # To facilitate timing, we wait for all computations to be completed. return time.time() - start

 net = get_net()